Resources related to “US Citizenship”:

 Citizenship in the United States is a status that grants people rights and privileges.
 It also holds responsibilities, such as paying taxes and voting in elections.

 To become a citizen of the US, you must live here for five years (or three if married to a US citizen).
-You must also pass an English language test and have no criminal record.
+You must also pass an English language test, a civil knowledge test, and have no criminal record.

 What are the benefits of US citizenship?